 Don’t get me wrong, DeMarini has made some stunning progress over the past seven years.
 It just doesn’t have as long of a history as some of the other brands that I’ve reviewed.
 That being said, despite its relatively young age, I was astonished by the quality I saw on this bat.
 Without further adieu, let’s get right into the dirty details.

 Firstly, let’s take a look at DeMarini‘s promotional video for the bat:

 This bat features two-piece construction.
-If you’re new to baseball then you might be wondering what all the one-piece versus two-piece hoopla is all about.
-I’m going to break it down in a manner that’s both brief and objective so that you can get a clear idea of the pros and cons to each without wasting an hour of your time.
+If you’re new to baseball, then you might be wondering what all the one-piece versus two-piece hoopla is all about.
+I’m going to break it down in a manner that’s both brief and objective so that you can get a clear idea of the pros and cons of each without wasting an hour of your time.
 In a nutshell, there’s no such thing as one superior construction type.

-That being said, if you aren’t as powerful as Babe Ruth when you swing then you could benefit from using a two-piece bat like this beaut right here.
+That being said, if you aren’t as powerful as Babe Ruth when you swing, then you could benefit from using a two-piece bat like this beaut right here.
 The two-piece construction of the DeMarini 2020 CF Zen provides a whiplash effect that increases your swing speed even if you aren’t as powerful as some of the MLB ballplayers.